wagtail/wagtail/docs/reference/hooks.md

 ### `register_page_listing_more_buttons`

 Add buttons to the "More" dropdown menu for a page in the page explorer.
-This works similarly to the `register_page_listing_buttons` hook but is useful for lesser-used custom actions that are better suited for the dropdown.
+This works similarly to the `register_page_listing_buttons` hook, but it accepts `PageButton` or plain `Button` objects instead of `PageListingButton`.
+It is useful for lesser-used custom actions that are better suited for the dropdown.

 This example will add a simple button to the dropdown menu: